 Newsletter

-Welcome back after the summer holidays!
-We trust you all had a relaxing break and enjoyed the weather.
-This term brings the arrival of some new children and we extend a warm welcome to them and their parents/carers.
+Welcome back after the Christmas break, we trust you all had a relaxing break and enjoyed spending time with friends and family.
+This term brings the arrival of some new children, and we extend a warm welcome to them and their parents/carers.

 Each week a new policy is added to the notice board in the corridor for you to read and sign.
 We would appreciate you spending a couple of minutes reading this as it helps us in our annual review of policies, whilst also ensuring that you are aware of policies and procedures within the setting.
 Lots of useful information can be found on our website.